Posted on

 • Save and check your site to see recent custom posts in action.

-Smart Manager: The ultimate tool to edit all WordPress post types in bulk
+How to edit all WordPress post types in bulk?

-Here’s the thing—managing multiple post types is great… until you have 100s of entries to edit.
+Managing multiple post types is great… until you have 100s of entries to edit.
+Smart Manager is a popular plugin that helps edit WordPress post types in bulk.

-Smart Manager makes it insanely easy to bulk edit any WordPress post type—posts, pages, products, orders, coupons, you name it—even if you’ve got 100,000+ records.
+With Smart Manager, you can bulk edit any WordPress post type — posts, pages, products, orders, coupons, you name it — even if you’ve got 100,000+ records.
 Yep, it’s that fast.
 And no switching screens needed.

 Smart Manager WordPress posts dashboard